Jason Vosler Player Props: Reds vs. Pirates

-The Cincinnati Reds, including Jason Vosler (hitting .125 in his past 10 games, with a double, a walk and two RBI), take on starting pitcher Roansy Contreras and the Pittsburgh Pirates at PNC Park, Thursday at 6:35 PM ET.
+After going 1-for-4 with an RBI in his last game, Jason Vosler and the Cincinnati Reds face the Pittsburgh Pirates (who will start Mitch Keller) at 6:35 PM ET on Friday.

-In his previous game he had a one-hit performance (1-for-4) against the Rays.
+He had a one-hit showing in his previous game (1-for-4) against the Pirates.

 Jason Vosler Game Info & Props vs. the Pirates